How to troubleshoot high load in linux web hosting servers

 Bobcares support techs rely on a systematic troubleshooting approach as much as we focus on the right tools for the job.
 Today, we’ve seen by example how we go about fixing a high load average issue.
 The take-aways are:

-- It is important to be disciplined in your approach to troubleshooting.
-Follow the three step process to walk down to the specific virtual host.
+- It is important to be disciplined in the approach to troubleshooting.
+By following this three step process, we are able to walk down to the specific virtual host in no time.

 - In troubleshooting, knowing what is NOT causing the issue is as important as following a thread to trace what is causing it.
-Having a habit of frequently checking all command outputs in a normal server will give you the power to immediately see what is wrong.
+With our habit of frequently checking all command outputs in a normal server, we are able to immediately see what is wrong.

-- There are specialist tools to use in different situations.
-Developing a curiosity to explore new and better utilities will stand in good stead when you face an emergency.
+- We use specialist tools that are best suited for each situation.
+Developing a curiosity to explore new and better utilities helps us stand in good stead when faced with an emergency.